Quantum-Creative-Group/quantum_nodes/README.md

   * `sudo apt-get update`
   * `sudo apt-get install blender`<br><br>

-  You can do it from the website, but doing it using the terminal is recommended for this tutorial.<br>
+  You can do it from the website, but it is not recommended for this tutorial.<br>
   From the website: https://www.blender.org/download/

   <p align="center">